Tools Support

 Ocean freight rates are calculated based on: container type and size (20ft, 40ft, 40ft HC), trade lane (origin port to destination port), current market conditions and carrier rates, and service type (port-to-port or door-to-door).
 Air freight rates use the higher of actual weight (kg) or volumetric weight (L×W×H÷6000), multiplied by the rate per kg for that lane.
 Ground freight uses weight, freight class, and lane distance for LTL, or a flat rate per mile/load for FTL.
 All quotes include itemized breakdowns.

 Every shipment gets a dedicated account manager who provides proactive updates at each milestone.
-For ocean freight, we use AIS vessel tracking to monitor your container in real time.
+For ocean freight, we use AIS vessel tracking to monitor your container milestone by milestone.
 For air freight, AWB tracking is updated at every scan point.
 For ground transport, GPS tracking is available on FTL moves.
 You can request tracking updates directly from your account manager via email or WhatsApp at any time.
 We are working on a self-service tracking portal for direct client access.

 Our partnership model is designed for freight forwarders, customs brokers, and logistics companies that need a reliable US operations partner.
 We act as your US back office — handling ground transport, port drayage, warehouse operations, customs clearance, and cargo insurance — while you maintain full client ownership.
 Your clients never interact with Suaid Global directly.
 We operate completely under your brand, with zero conflict of interest.
 It is a white-label B2B arrangement.